 Depot Artspace is delighted to present an exhibition for the 2017 Auckland Festival of Photography which addresses a topical, often contentious issue – the alteration of Aotearoa New Zealand’s topographical landscape through its continuing development.

 Light Industry, a synthesis of traditional landscape and social documentary photography by Auckland photographer, Bob Nelson, explicates the aesthetic tension between the industrial and social in urban environments.
 This body of work is influenced primarily by The New Topographics: Photographs of a Man-Altered Landscape exhibition (New York, 1975), which marked a paradigm shift in the world of photography, where for the first time topographic images were represented as landscapes.

-Influenced primarily by the New Topographics movement (New York 1975), Bob investigates the geometric and colour permutations evident in the New Zealand industrial landscape.
-This ‘accidental abstraction’ has fascinated Bob and has been fuelled by his conviction that the everyday and common place is not without beauty and wonder, “it all depends on how you look at things”.
+The highly unusual nature of these seminal topographic photographs was that unemotional and evocative subject matter was even considered landscapes.
+Similarly, Nelson investigates the geometric and colour permutations evident in the New Zealand industrial landscape.
+This accidental abstraction of the traditional landscape has fascinated Nelson and has been fuelled by his conviction that the everyday and commonplace is not without beauty and wonder stating, “it all depends on how you look at things”.

-To view more images of Bob’s photography, check out his Flickr page HERE.
+To view more images of Bob’s photography, see his website HERE.

 Saturday 27 May to Wednesday 14 June